nnellans/ado-pipelines-guide/README.md

     trigger: # if the container image is updated, will it trigger this pipeline? see more below. optional, default is none
 ```
 - To consume a Container resource, use a Container Job, a Step Target, or a Service Container
-- `trigger` only works for ACR containers
+- Container `trigger` is ONLY supported for ACR
 - `trigger` options in depth:
   ```yaml
   # option 1 - Disable